sadlil/gologger/README.md

     logger.Debug(message string)
     logger.Error(message string)

-You can use two or more same type or diffrent type logger in same application.
+## You can use two or more same type or diffrent type logger in same application.

     logger1 = gologger.GetLogger(gologger.CONSOLE, gologger.SimpleLog)
     logger2 = gologger.GetLogger(gologger.FILE, "filelog.log")

     logger1.log("Hello Console") // loges into console.
     logger2.log("Hello File") // loges into file.

+  **Any suggestion and Issue would be highly appreciated**.
+You can create an issue or pull request if you think i need to modify my library.